pretix/pretix/doc/user/events/structureguide.rst

     During creation of a product, you can decide that your product should have multiple variations.
 Variations of a product can differ in price, description, and availability, but are otherwise the same.
 You could use this e.g. for differentiating between a regular ticket and a discounted ticket for students, or when selling merchandise to differentiate the different sizes of a t-shirt.

 Product add-ons
-    Add-ons are products that are sold together with another product, which we will call the base product in this case.
+    Add-ons are products that are sold together with another product (which we will call the base product in this case).
 For example, you could have a base product "Conference ticket" and then define multiple workshops that can be chosen as an add-on.

 Product bundles
     Bundles work very similarly to add-ons, but are different in the way that they are always automatically included with the base product and cannot be optional.
 In contrast to add-on products, the same product can be included multiple times in a bundle.